 Audits must comply with the provisions of OMB Uniform Guidance 2 CFR Part 200, must be conducted by an independent certified public accountant ("CPA"), and must include a management letter and any responses thereto and CPA-prepared financial statements.
-Financial statements must include a balance sheet, operating statements, source and use of funds statement, Schedule of Expenditures of Federal Awards and sufficient supporting schedules and notes as may be necessary for the Division to determine the financial status of agency's activities.
+Financial statements must include a balance sheet, operating statements, source and use of funds statement, Schedule of Expenditures of Federal Awards and sufficient supporting schedules and notes as may be necessary for HHS to determine the financial status of agency's activities.

-If the audit contains material findings, the agency must provide a copy of the audit, together with any comments and plans for correction, to the Division.
-If the audit contains no material findings, the agency is not required to submit a copy to the Division unless otherwise required; provided, however, that upon request the agency must provide a copy of any and all audits performed during the term of this Contract Agreement to the Division, HUD, or any designee thereof.

-The agency's CDBG agreement with the City will stipulate that the City reserves the right, in its sole discretion, to require an audit of any Subrecipient that expends federal funds during its fiscal year, regardless of amount.
+If the audit contains material findings, the agency must provide a copy of the audit, together with any comments and plans for correction, to HHS.
+If the audit contains no material findings, the agency is not required to submit a copy to HHS unless otherwise required; provided, however, that upon request the agency must provide a copy of any and all audits performed during the term of this Contract Agreement to HHS, HUD, or any designee thereof.
+The agency's CDBG agreement with HHS will stipulate that HHS reserves the right, in its sole discretion, to require an audit of any Subrecipient that expends federal funds during its fiscal year, regardless of amount.
 In the event an audit is required, the agency assumes full responsibility for compliance.

 Any agency that expends more than \$200,000 but less than \$750,000 in federal funds per fiscal year will be required to have a CPA Audited Financial Statement(s).
 The funds expended may be from one or multiple federal sources.
-If allowable by program regulations, the City may only pay for the portion of the audit, which represents the percentage of City federal funds in the program budget.
+If allowable by program regulations, HHS may only pay for the portion of the audit, which represents the percentage of HHS federal funds in the program budget.